 In October 2013, Omeros and its chief executive officer entered into a settlement agreement with CCIC related to CCIC's defense of, and coverage obligations related to, the Klein lawsuit.
 Per the settlement agreement, CCIC paid Omeros \$12.5 million on October 24, 2013 which we recorded as litigation settlement in the accompanying Consolidated Statements of Operation and Comprehensive Loss.
-The Company considers this particular litigation settlement are required to be displayed as a separate component of nonoperating income.
+The Company considers this particular litigation settlement an infrequent item given the nature of the lawsuit.
+Infrequent items are required to be displayed as a separate component of nonoperating income.